jkmcgregor/governance/projects/ai-grc-engine/README.md

 The evaluation engine uses a simple client-side decision matrix to classify tools and assign safeguards:

 ### 1. EU AI Act Classification
-* **Unacceptable Risk:** Flags prohibited use cases (e.g., social scoring or untargeted real-time biometrics in public spaces) and advises immediate decommissioning steps.
+* **Unacceptable Risk:** Flags prohibited use cases, such as social scoring or untargeted real-time biometrics in public spaces, and advises immediate decommissioning steps.
-* **High Risk:** Triggers for high-stakes deployment areas such as employment/recruitment, education, critical infrastructure, and medical evaluation.
-Highlights mandatory items like human oversight (Art.
-14), continuous logging (Art.
-12), and conformity assessments (Art.
-43).
+* **High Risk:** Triggers for high-stakes deployment areas such as employment and recruitment, education, critical infrastructure, and medical evaluation.
+Highlights mandatory items like human oversight under Article 14, continuous logging under Article 12, and conformity assessments under Article 43.
-* **Limited Risk:** Focuses on transparency obligations (Art.
-52) for customer-facing bots, generative models, and output disclosures.
+* **Limited Risk:** Focuses on transparency obligations under Article 52 for customer-facing bots, generative models, and output disclosures.
-* **Minimal Risk:** Identifies low-stakes operational software (e.g., internal text parsers or IT rule engines) requiring only baseline data privacy compliance.
+* **Minimal Risk:** Identifies low-stakes operational software, such as internal text parsers or IT rule engines, requiring only baseline data privacy compliance.

 ### 2. NIST AI RMF Mapping
 Based on the assigned risk tier, the tool maps required governance actions to the four core NIST AI RMF functions: